 This method and the last one still aren’t really recommended, as you really should be sticking to the legitimate methods of avoiding invaders in the first place.

-A word of warning to those who decide to use the previous 2 methods: there is a penalty for doing these too many times.
+A warning to those who decide to use the previous 2 methods: there is a penalty for doing these too many times.

-The minds behind the souls games thought it would be fitting to give force-closers an ironic punishment: you can get invaded, but can’t summon a friendly player.
-I am unaware if WiFi disconnections give the pentalty, but it never happened to me in the 2 or 3 times I pulled the plug.
+The minds behind the Souls games thought it fitting to give force-closers an ironic punishment: you can get invaded but can’t summon a friendly player.
+I am unaware if WiFi disconnections give the penalty, but it never happened to me in the 2 or 3 times I pulled the plug.

-For the people who have had this ban multiple times, another Way of White Circlet will spawn next to your starting point in the Cemetery of Ash about 12 hours after being banned.
-This may not be a problem for people who aren’t planning on playing co-op, but even then disconnecting isn’t recommended.
+For the people who have had this ban multiple times, another Way of White Circle will spawn next to your starting point in the Cemetery of Ash about 12 hours after being banned.
+This may not be a problem for people who aren’t planning on playing co-op, but even then, disconnecting isn’t recommended.

-As a new player, it’s really tempting to pull the cord like I did.
-Once you get better at the game, you’ll realize that PVP is a fun option that a lot of players enjoy.
+As a new player, it’s tempting to pull the cord as I did.
+Once you get better at the game, you’ll realize that PVP is a fun option many players enjoy.

-You may really hate PVP, and that’s okay.
+You may hate PVP, and that’s okay.
 The methods given here for avoiding invasions are the best ways to do so.
-With some basic understanding of how embers work, you won’t have to worry about getting invaded by NPC or PVP player alike.
+With some basic understanding of embers, you won’t have to worry about getting invaded by NPC or PVP players alike.